Valeria Ganzman is an artist who lives and works in Haifa, Israel.

 2021 - Collective Art Show, VAN GOGH Art Gallery, Madrid.

-2021 - International Contemporary Art Fair Luxembourg, LUXEXPO - THE BOX, represented by Van Gogh Art Gallery.
+2021 - International Contemporary Art Fair Luxembourg, LUXEXPO - THE BOX, Luxembourg (represented by Van Gogh Art Gallery).

-2016 - Graduate exhibition, WIZO Academy of Design and Education, Haifa, Israel.
-(Curators - Simcha Shirman, Ruven Kuperman and Amit Zoller).
+2016 - Graduate exhibition, WIZO Academy of Design and Education, Haifa, Israel. (curated by Simcha Shirman, Ruven Kuperman and Amit Zoller).

 2021 - VAST Magazine, Interviews, Interview: Valeria Ganzman's Self Portrait, November 11.